How To Deal With Insurance Companies After An Accident

 Here’s how to deal with insurance carriers after a car accident.

 In the days and weeks immediately following a car accident, it’s normal to feel overwhelmed.
-But between your injuries, doctor’s appointments, and the stress surrounding the event, there’s one stressful task that stands out—dealing with the insurance company.
+But between your injuries, doctor’s appointments, and the stress of what just happened, one task tends to stand out as especially frustrating—dealing with the insurance company.

-Since Florida is a No Fault state, many accident victims are under the impression that car insurance claims will go smoothly.
+Since Florida is a No Fault state, many accident victims assume that their car insurance claims will go smoothly.
 Unfortunately, our experience as personal injury attorneys has shown us that this is rarely true.

 How you deal with the insurance company is one of the most important factors in determining the success of your car accident claim.
-Here are our top five tips for how to deal with the at fault driver’s insurance company (or your own!) to make your case easier.
+Here’s our advice on how to deal with insurance (both yours and the other driver’s) after an accident.

 man holding phone while holding head in frustration